 Alerts and Notifications

-Alerts and Notifications are governed by the same rules.
-When a rule triggers, an email alert is sent and a notification is created.
+Alerts and Notifications are governed by the same rules; when a rule triggers, an email alert is sent and a notification is created.

 Create an Alert in Device42

-An alert will not be repeated until after either:
+The alert will not be repeated if:

-Customizing Alerts & Notification Variables (for POWER)
+Customizing Alerts for Power Devices with Notification Variables

 - %(sensor_rule_id)s – Alert Rule ID